 Prior to working for Guernsey Mind, Emily spent 5 years as a programme manager in Geneva in the field of risk governance.
 She worked with international business, government and voluntary agencies to develop management strategies for emerging global phenomena, such as nanotechnology and carbon sequestration.
 Emily began her career working in the finance industry.

 Emily is currently designing the implementation plan for the States of Guernsey Mental Health and Wellbeing strategy.
 She has two (lovely but cheeky) children.

-Jo joined Guernsey Mind in May 2015 and manages our Employee Wellbeing Service.
+Jo joined Guernsey Mind in May 2015 and manages Workplace Wellbeing Guernsey.
 Jo previously worked in HR roles in legal, commercial and public sectors.
-She is a Chartered Fellow of the Chartered Institute of Personnel and Development.
+She is a Chartered Fellow of the Chartered Institute of Personnel and Development and a qualified Mental Health First Aid Instructor.
 She provides support, advice and training for employers and employees around mental health and wellbeing at work.

 Outside of work, Jo is a keen beekeeper, avid reader and volunteers for Guernsey Samaritans.

 Nicky has been Administration Support Officer since October 2013.
 She used to work at the Motor Tax (don’t hold it against her) and now works at La Nouvelle Maritaine supporting tenants.
 Nicky has been secretary to the Mental Health Service Users Group since its start in 2007.

 Nicky is an avid reader and knitter.
 Now her son has a motorbike she has hung up her “mum’s taxi” keys, though he still lets her take him to play matches for Vale Rec.